-As our team at Neal, Leonard,& Sorensen Implant, Facial, & Oral Surgery practice continues to respond to significant local impact of the COVID-19 pandemic, our thoughts and prayers go out to those who have been affected by this global event.
+As our team at Neal, Leonard, and Sorensen Implant, Facial, and Oral Surgery practice continues to respond to significant local impact of the COVID-19 pandemic, our thoughts and prayers go out to those who have been affected by this global event.
 We are deeply grateful to the individuals and communities working on the front lines to contain this situation.

 On a daily basis, we are closely monitoring the ever expanding guidelines and mandates from the various state and federal entities including the Centers for Disease Control (CDC), the American Association of Oral and Maxillofacial Surgeons, Washington State Department of Health, and local authorities to ensure ongoing operations in the safest and most responsible manner.

 Drs.
 Neal, Leonard & Sorensen and team are committed to providing safe, high-quality, and individualized care that prioritizes not just your oral health but your entire well-being.
 The current pandemic of Coronavirus (COVID-19) has permeated our daily lives and activities.
 We are taking precautionary measures to help prevent the spread of this new virus.
 We are closely monitoring the situation and adhering to all relevant CDC guidelines.
 Please read below to see what measures we are taking to safeguard your health and for suggestions on how you can best protect yourself, your family, and your local community.

 Our protocols and procedures are intended to screen for healthy patients.
 Please do not defer your dental care (especially those with pain or infection) out of fear for COVID-19.
 Our staff and doctors providers are available during this uncertain time to take care of you.